clemsos/writings/_quora/2017-02-24-What-is-your-opinion-on-the-report-of-Baidus-Robin-Li-being-restrcited-to-leave-China-and-Baidus-later-statment-to-deny.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What is your opinion on the report of Baidu\'s Robin Li being restrcited to leave China and Baidu\'s later statment to deny? - Quora
+    What is your opinion on the report of
+    Baidu\'s Robin Li being restrcited to leave China and Baidu\'s later statment to deny? - Quora
 ---